Lassonde receives $500,000 from PCI Geomatics to support global R&D

 The agreement announced today at the Bergeron Centre for Engineering Excellence, the new home of the Lassonde School of Engineering, will also provide 10-year software licenses enabling Lassonde users to generate practical, innovative solutions and increase commercialization prospects.

 PCI Geomatics is the developer of Geomatica®- a complete and integrated desktop software that features tools for remote sensing, digital photogrammetry, geospatial analysis, map production and mosaicking.
-This enables users to apply imagery in support of a wide range of applications such as the environment, agriculture, security and intelligence, defense, as well as in the oil and gas industries.
+This enables users to apply imagery in support of a wide range of applications such as the environment, agriculture, security and intelligence, defence, as well as in the oil and gas industries.